-On August 22, 2016, D-BOX China, a wholly foreign-owned company, was created under the laws of the People's Republic of China and is now fully operational and conducting business in the Chinese market.
+On August 22, 2016, D-BOX China, a wholly foreign-owned company, was created under the laws of the People's Republic of China and is operational in the Chinese market.

-In the last three fiscal years, the Corporation has expanded its commercial theatre offering by installing D-BOX motion systems in full movie auditoriums, such as with Shanghai Bestar Cinemas Management in China and Ster-Kinekor in South Africa.
+In the last three fiscal years, the Corporation has expanded its commercial theatre offering by installing D-BOX motion systems in full movie auditoriums, such as with Shanghai Bestar Cinemas Management in China, Ster-Kinekor in South Africa and Maya Cinemas in the United States.
 It has also installed its equipment in a significant number of auditoriums with major exhibitors such as Cinemark (US and Latin America) and Cineplex (Canada).

-A total of 569, 640 and 684 screens worldwide were equipped with D-BOX motion systems or in backlog in commercial theatres as of March 31, 2016, 2017 and 2018, respectively.
+A total of 640, 684 and 749 screens worldwide were equipped with D-BOX motion systems or in backlog in commercial theatres as of March 31, 2017, 2018 and 2019, respectively.